Trump administration to reassign ICE officials in bid to intensify deportation campaign

 In the spring, White House deputy chief of staff Stephen Miller, the architect of President Trump's mass deportation plans, suggested on Fox News that ICE should be carrying out "a minimum" of 3,000 arrests per day.
 ICE officials have not met that target.
 While they have peaked above 2,000 on some days, arrests by the agency typically hover over 1,000 each day.

-As of this week, ICE had carried out over 260,000 arrests under the second Trump administration, or an average of approximately 900 per day, according to internal agency data obtained by CBS News.
+As of this week, ICE had carried out more than 260,000 arrests under the second Trump administration, or an average of approximately 900 per day, according to internal agency data obtained by CBS News.

 In less than a year, the Trump administration has shuffled ICE's leadership several times.